Makarora Tourist Centre

 We stopped a few times along the road - apart from anything else we needed a safe place for Dizzy to have a wee!
 But at every turn-in from the main road, there were red warning 1080 poison signs with their depressing skull and cross-bones.
 Even more revolting (I can't think of another suitable adjective for it) was the evidence of where other travellers had been forced to relieve themselves at the side of the road.
 Used toilet paper and dirty nappies were often blowing around in the wind or piled up where there should be a rubbish bin.
 And even more revolting than this - bee-hives, stacked up in colourful wooden boxes.
 Otherwise a welcome natural site, but with poison and faeces as neighbours?
 I wouldn't be buying in West Coast honey anytime soon.

 After about 250 kms of no phone reception, no data signal and constant reminders through the poison signs of death and desolation, we eventually arrived at the oasis that is Makarora.
-This is a small friendly community in the middle of nowhere – and the tourist centre does every job imaginable – it’s a cafĂ©, bar, restaurant, off-licence, petrol station, tour operator, helicopter booking office, campsite, souvenir shop and wi-fi provider (Phew).
+This is a small friendly community in the middle of nowhere – and the tourist centre does every job imaginable – it’s a café, bar, restaurant, off-licence, petrol station, tour operator, helicopter booking office, campsite, souvenir shop and wi-fi provider (Phew).

 You can have a ‘day pass’ to the swimming pool and showers, or stay overnight and enjoy the surrounding nature reserve and even walk the track up the nearby mountains.
 We walked nearby farmland and found some vintage tractors and enjoyed seeing the ‘Yellow Peril’ plane take-off every morning from the airfield opposite the camp.
 Such a welcome break from the Haast Pass and the constant repetitive poison signs and lack of bird life.

-The warming stove in the campsite kitchen (it was unseasonably a bit chilly when we arrived)
+The warming stove in the campsite kitchen (it was unseasonably a bit chilly when we arrived) |

-View from the nearby track across farmland.
+View from the nearby track across farmland. |

-The road to the community school which also served as a town hall.
+The road to the community school which also served as a town hall. |

-The view of the mountains and riverbed from the campsite
+The view of the mountains and riverbed from the campsite |

-The outside area of the bar had an interesting collection of upcycled artefacts and furniture.
+The outside area of the bar had an interesting collection of upcycled artefacts and furniture. |

-There were traps throughout the tracks and we discovered a dead hedgehog and a rat in two of them – the others were empty.
-Chook eggs were not the best bait to use – even I know that from my friend Shane's expertise!
+dead hedgehog and a rat in two of them – the others were empty.
+Chook eggs were

 But the bird life was amazing and we had never seen so many wood pigeon (Kereru) in one place – literally dozens of them - flocks everywhere we looked -